-In honor of this year’s Earth Day, April 20, 2022, we want to highlight some of our most treasured travel partners, all of which uphold the three pillars of sustainable tourism:
+In honor of Avenue Two Travel’s first annual Sustainability Report, we want to highlight some of our most treasured travel partners, all of which uphold the three pillars of sustainable tourism:

 - Environmental: Strive to lessen their environmental footprint, and respect, protect, and preserve the wildlife, ecology, and natural heritage of their destinations;

 - Socio-Cultural: Respect locals and their traditions, engage in cultural exchanges with locals in order to foster understanding, and volunteer to help with and/or contribute to projects that will benefit the local community;

 - Economic: Encourage long-term benefits to local communities by training and employing locals, and paying them a fair living wage.

 With four stunning wilderness properties across New Mexico, Ted Turner Reserves showcases the natural beauty of Mother Nature.
 The properties are situated collectively across over one million acres of rugged, Southwestern landscape.
 The four properties, Veremejo, Sierra Grande, Ladder, and Armendaris, all host an abundance of wildlife like eagles, bison, wild horses, and bears.
 Ted Turner Reserves has made it their mission to protect their land and the creatures that call it home by creating meaningful experiences that connect people with nature.

 Since 1973, this sustainably-focused, family-owned safari outfitter has been providing insightful soft-adventure itineraries in Africa, Asia, Central and South America and South Pacific that promote cultural preservation, community integrity, and conservation of ecosystems and wildlife.
 Their Spirit of Big Five Foundation supports conservation, cultural preservation, poverty alleviation, education, and healthcare projects in the local communities where they operate.
 In 2021, they added a new East African gorilla program, as well as several new programs in Egypt.